Season 1, Episode 79

 So the follicles can reach their peak fertility potential at the time of ovulation or in an IVF cycle retrieval.
 So you’re saying two months, but it’s the same idea.
 What we’re seeing anecdotally, clinically, you’re seeing that when you go in and do the excision, and again to our listeners, this is cutting out the endometriosis.
 This is not burning or cauterizing it.
 It’s literally cutting out the implants, removing the whole iceberg, not the tip or your metaphor, the whole nail, not just the tip of the nail.
 And then that low inflammatory environment is more conducive to the follicular genesis.

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 Yeah, can I throw in something?
 This is my experience with my surgical expertise because you have to be very careful.
 There’s a lot of docs out there who claim to be excision specialists and it’s kind of like when I used to live in New York City, every block had the best pizza in New York City.
 It’s like how can that be?
-There’s a lot of box in Manhattan, so you really have to vet your surgeon because a lot of it excision specialists do one excisional biopsy for diagnosis and then they ablate the rest of the endo.
+There’s a lot of boxes in Manhattan, so you really have to vet your surgeon because a lot of excision specialists do one excisional biopsy for diagnosis and then they ablate the rest of the endo.
 They’re not going to get the results that I’m getting.
 I’m pure excision, so I’m talking in my hands, in my experience.
-And then when you talk about the a hundred days, that’s so interesting because, and this is kind of a lead into the second part of your question.
+And then when you talk about a hundred days, that’s so interesting because, and this is kind of a lead into the second part of your question.
 I’m doing prehab of all my patients before I even get them to the or.

 So minimum a couple of months for some patients, six months for some patients a year.
 I mean everyone’s different and their timelines are different and the age they’re coming to me is different, but I am starting a head to toe approach with my patients the moment I meet them.
 First thing I’m getting them into is pelvic floor physical therapy, the muscles are typically tight.
-Secondly, I’m looking for any coexisting pain generators like interstitial cystitis or pains of bladder syndrome coexist in half to 92% of endo patients.
-So I’m identifying them and then treating those.
+Secondly, I’m looking for any coexisting pain generators like interstitial cystitis or pains of bladder syndrome that coexist in half to 92% of endo patients.
+So I’m identifying them and then treating them.
 I’m also looking for any gut issues like small intestinal bacterial overgrowth or SIBO or large intestinal dysbiosis.
 And I’m getting most of my patients to work with an integrative nutritionist, not a dietician who works at a university setting who knows how to deal with diabetes, an integrative nutritionist, functional who knows how to deal with an inflammatory

 Naturopathic doctors that’s

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 Naturopath.
 Exactly.
 They’re also looking for all these other inflammatory things.
-So they’re heavy metals, is their mold, is there, all that stuff.
+So they’re heavy metals, are their mold, are there, all that stuff.
 Then I’m getting all my patients to meditate from the day they walk in my door.
 I’m giving them a meditation challenge and explaining to them the mind body connection and how what people don’t understand.
 The mind body, the gut connection is that 90 or 95% of serotonin comes from the gut.
 Just about any patient who walks in my door is anxious or depressed or has a history of trauma, has OCD.
 I mean, who wouldn’t I have endo?
-It took me a long time for me to get my diagnosis.
+It took me a long time to get my diagnosis.
 Who wouldn’t have those?
 And in this day and age, post covid, I just don’t know anyone who doesn’t have one of those things.
 So the more anxious someone is, the more depressed or the more traumas or OCD, the more that is the worse someone’s pain is because of the way it’s being processed by the body.

 What also happens, the more anxious someone is, the slower the gut transit.
 So then the more constipated someone is, the more the gut bacteria gets thrown off, and then the more someone’s going to strain on the toilet and further tighten their pelvic floor muscles, which is going to increase their pain.
 So I have to break the cycle of everything from head to toe.
 I even get patients who aren’t in therapy who have some of those conditions.
 I have amazing resources of therapists.
 I get them into somatic therapy if that works.
 Well, there’s all different ways to do this, but it’s basically I’m getting them to, and I work with them.
-There’s a lot of patients like I can’t meditate.
+There’s a lot of patients who can’t meditate.
 So upregulated,

 So in fight or flight, because for those of you who are listening, every endo a patient who walks in my door is in fight or flight.
 What that means is their body feels like there is a bear chasing them that’s literally six inches behind them and they’re just running to save their lives.
 And what happens is their adrenals, they’re fatigued, they’re exhausted because you can’t outrun a bear and they’re exhausted.
 Their cortisol level is spiking, their hormones are not optimally functioning.
 And when you’re in fight or flight or freeze, it’s called sympathetic overdrive.
 That is the complete opposite of where you need to be to get pregnant and then to have a healthy pregnancy.
 So I’m from day one, meeting a patient, optimizing them to try and get them into a more, let’s say that bear one foot away from them, 10 feet away from ’em down the block down the street, meaning into a more what we call a parasympathetic state or a nice variability where they can deal with stress and they come back down and I’m getting them into that prehab before I’m getting them into the or.

 Perfect.
-And I mean our podcast is called the Conscious Fertility Podcast, and I just want to kind of share with our audience heard us talk about this with other episodes.
+And I mean our podcast is called the Conscious Fertility Podcast, and I just want to kind of share with our audience and hear us talk about this with other episodes.
 I’m curious, Dr. Iris, are you familiar with Steven Porges Polyvagal theory?
 Of course.
 Yeah.
 So we’ve had him on our podcast.
 We’ve talked a lot about that.
 Just for our audience, just simplify this.
-When you talk about the sympathetic overdriver tone that’s being in that full state of alarm, then your resources are being mobilized for survival and they’re not available for healing, creativity or reproduction.
-And when you free up the resources through meditation, through listening to relaxation response, you now free up these resources for healing, creativity and reproduction.
+When you talk about the sympathetic overdrive tone that’s being in that full state of alarm, then your resources are being mobilized for survival and they’re not available for healing, creativity or reproduction.
+And when you free up the resources through meditation, through listening to relaxation responses, you now free up these resources for healing, creativity and reproduction.
 And when you’re constantly releasing those stress hormones in short bursts, when there’s a real emergency, they’re great, but we have these hormones being released all the time, but there’s no survival benefit.

 And then they lead to more inflammation in the body and they negatively impact the gut microbiome.
-And as Dr. Ayers shared more a tension, more tightness, less blood flow, and it’s just a vicious cycle.
+And as Dr. Ayers shared more tension, more tightness, less blood flow, and it’s just a vicious cycle.
 My passion project is conscious work with my patients.
 So they get the acupuncture and low level laser therapy and they get some somatic work.
 And then I’m trained as a clinical therapist.
 We start to work on old programs.
 Beliefs change the perception.
-Our goal is to engage the parasympathetic known as the rest and digest nervous system.
+Our goal is to engage the parasympathetic known as the rest and digest the nervous system.
 Also the breed and feed.
 I just think this is what’s so cool about you.
 You are a surgeon and most surgeons are not open-minded like you.
 Now you’re not open-minded, like fluff open-minded like, oh yeah, let’s try this.
 But I know you’re still science-based.
 You look into anything.
 And then if you can see the science behind the mechanism or the data, then you incorporate it.

 That’s why you’re so unique.
 And why, again, please read her book, head to toe, east to west.
 So you’re looking at pelvic floor therapists, you’re looking at the mind body.
-You want the good nutrition, the diet.
+You want good nutrition, the diet.
 Oh, I want to share that we have that anti-inflammatory diet on our website.
 It’s free for anybody to download, so please go check that out.
 And that’s where the naturopathic doctors that we like, because in our practice they’ll test the gut microbiome.
 There is a podcast by Dr. Katie Lee, I invite you to listen to, she’s a dentist and she talks about the oral health infertility, but she says the gut microbiome, it all starts here and then goes into the gut.
 So more of your east-west head to toe.
-What I wanted to clarify is you’re not telling people jump into surgery, you’re asking them to nourish the soil as well.
-Then so before surgery, you’re having them to do this multidisciplinary holistic approach where they’re looking at diet, they’re looking at lifestyle, looking at meditation.
-This may include supplements, acupuncture, herbal.
+What I wanted to clarify is you’re not telling people to jump into surgery, you’re asking them to nourish the soil as well.
+Then so before surgery, you’re having them do this multidisciplinary holistic approach where they’re looking at diet, they’re looking at lifestyle, looking at meditation.
+This may include supplements, acupuncture, or herbs.
 Does this change what you see in surgery then versus those that just jump in and don’t make any changes versus those that do prep before surgery and post-surgery?

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

-The outcome that is a difference.
-So when I finished my fellowship, literally I remember the key point that kind of, I’m just a curious soul.
+The outcome is a difference.
+So when I finished my fellowship, I literally remembered the key point, that kind of, I’m just a curious soul.
 I’m like the most non-doctor.
 Doctor, literally antis surgeon, surgeon.
 But I was preparing for my first grand rounds when after I finished my fellowship, I was invited where I did my residency back in Manhattan to give grand rounds on endometriosis.
 And I remember I was prepping and I was reading this article by an absolute mentor of mine, David Redwine, who passed away about a year ago.
 And this was back in 2004, I think it was when I gave grand rounds.
 And there was one sentence in the conclusion of one of his articles that said, there may be other reasons for pain in those with endometriosis.
 And my mind blew.
 It was this light bulb.
 And so that began my search for those other things.

 But initially when I came out of fellowship, it was like, oh, you have pain.
 Let’s take you to the or.
 I used to write a prescription for 40 narcotics or something like that.
-And then over my first eight years I was like light bulbs going off all the time, starting to collaborate with pelvic floor physical therapist and then starting the gut stuff and starting to work with urologists and all of these things.
+And then over my first eight years I was like light bulbs going off all the time, starting to collaborate with the pelvic floor physical therapist and then starting the gut stuff and starting to work with urologists and all of these things.
 So I look at my first 10 years-ish or eight years versus now my second 10 years, and it’s insane.
 Most of my patients take between zero and two narcotics.
-I’m doing such prehab before that.
+I’ve been doing such prehab before that.
 Their pain is so much better with surgery plus all of this stuff.
 Often I can get patients at minimum with prehab better, 15 to 20% before surgery.
 Some patients’ pain is improved 80% before I take ’em to the or.

 We need to do the excision of endo, which is the cornerstone of treatment because otherwise what’s going to happen?
 There’s still going to be inflammation.
-They’ll never get out of pelvic floor pt.
+They’ll never get out of the pelvic floor pt.
 They’ll never heal their guts from the inflammation.
 We’re tuning them up, then we cut the endo out, then we continue those modalities and then patients do amazing.
 It is like night and day management and night and day treatment.
 And it’s like lifelong health because we know autoimmune diseases come from the gut.
 I am turning up someone’s gut.
 Those with endo have a higher likelihood of autoimmune diseases.
 So I’m helping someone.
 Yeah, you put in a couple extra months before you get to surgery, but it’s like you do infinitely better.
 You bounce back from surgery so much quicker.
 It’s just the results are like it’s night and day.
 It’s crazy.

 And so quality of life.
-And then as we shared earlier from those that are looking to grow their families, you’re seeing then better results in the follow-up IVF cycles because they’ve done the diet, the lifestyle, the multidisciplinary integrative approach.
+And then as we shared earlier from those that are looking to grow their families, you’re seeing better results in the follow-up IVF cycles because they’ve done the diet, the lifestyle, the multidisciplinary integrative approach.
 And you’ve gone in and structurally removed the end endometriosis.
 And again, remind our listeners, when you advocate for yourself, and I love this teacher of conscious Byron Katie, loving what is, you’re going to have to advocate at this point in time for yourself.
 It’s just how it is.
 Is it fair?
-Is it should be that way.
+Is it supposed to be that way?
 No, but it is.
 So let’s not fight with reality and suffer more.
-You got to get educated.
+You have to get educated.
 Hence why like Dr. Iris’s book and what I heard today is your Dr. May say they do excision surgery, but ask them, are you going to do any cauterizing burning or is it all excision?
 Because that’s what you want all excision.
 Did I hear you don’t want them doing cauterizing and burning Pretty much

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 Correct.
 And in my book, I have areas of how to vet your potential surgeon.
 And you also want to ask ’em typically how many specimens do you remove if they’re like one or three most generalists do not recognize endo.
 Just to throw in one other thing, in my first week of fellowship I learned, well, in my residency I learned two appearances of endometriosis, white and chocolate ovarian cysts.
 That’s it.
 In my first week of fellowship, I realized endo can be blue, it can be white, it can be red, it can be yellow, it can be clear vesicles, it can be outpouching, it can be, it’s like boom, mind blowing.
 And so what’s happening is they can’t remove something they don’t see or they don’t know how to see.
 They’re not equipped to do a thorough job for you.
 Access to care breaks my heart.
 There’s very few excision surgeons because people say endo excision is harder than cancer surgery.
 When I was in Manhattan, I used to get referrals from Sloan Kettering all the time.
 They didn’t want the endo patients.
 It’s harder than cancer surgery.
 So access to care is tough.
 And I know in Canada a bunch, cause I get a bunch of Canadian patients, so it just breaks my heart all around just the whole process.
 I’m with you, I have endo and I feel everyone’s plight in what they’re going through.

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 Much?
 Not at all.
 Because for those out there, yes it can be elevated in endometriosis, but it doesn’t help for me listening to someone’s symptoms.
 My physical exam, which I’ve honed over the last almost two decades, I can tell when someone’s in my office with 90% likelihood whether they have endometriosis.
 You don’t need to go for imaging, you don’t need to go for expensive testing.
 It’s my hands.
 I can